1jour1vin

 Wine noted (guide 2017) 1*Star (Very successful wine)

-Made from Merlot (55%) and Cabernet Sauvignon, this 2014 blends red fruit and hints of vanilla.
-On the palate, it's interesting for its richness, concentration, vigorous tannins and woodiness that respect the fruit.
+Made from Merlot (55%) and Cabernet Sauvignon, this 2014 vintage perfectly blends red fruit and vanilla notes.
+The palate is interesting thanks to its richness, concentration, vigorous tannins, and woodiness that respects the fruit.
 Great potential.

-The fifth generation to cultivate vines, Christian Roche inherited part of the family estate in 1984, and set up his own winery 5 years later.
-Established in the former presbytery of Colombier, and boasting a 50-hectare vineyard (with a predominance of white vines) with varied soils, managed organically, he had made his estate, complemented by a wine merchant-breeder activity, one of the Bergerac region's must-haves.
-After his untimely death in 2021, his wife Nathalie continues his work.
+The fifth generation to cultivate vines, Christian Roche inherited part of the family estate in 1984 and set up his winery five years later.
+Established in the former presbytery of Colombier, and with a 50-hectare vineyard (predominantly white grapes) on varied soils, cultivated organically, he had made his estate, complemented by a wine merchant and producer business, one of the must-see destinations in the Bergerac region.
+Following his untimely death in 2021, his wife Nathalie is continuing his work.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France